TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Floating-point rounding error bounds and empirical thresholds for neural networks

 \Paragraph{FX-based co-execution and operator templates.} We extend PyTorch FX~\cite{pytorch-fx} interpreter to co-execute values and bounds.
 Each traced operator is lowered to a short sequence of primitives (adds/multiplications/reductions/intrinsics).
-For a primitive $f(x_1, \dots, x_m)$ with current inputs $\{x_i\}$ and already-accumulated intra-operator input errors $\{\varepsilon_{x_i}\}$, we use a first-order sensitivity envelope
+For a primitive $f(x_1, \dots, x_m)$ with current inputs $\{x_i\}$ and already-accumulated intra-operator input errors $\{\varepsilon_{x_i}\}$, we use a first-order sensitivity envelope \begingroup \endgroup and set $\varepsilon_f=\varepsilon^{\text{prop}}_{f}+\varepsilon^{\text{rnd}}_{f}$.
+Reductions (sum/mean/matmul/conv) use $\gamma_k$ or $\widetilde{\gamma}_k$ with the appropriate $k$ per output element for the fresh rounding term; pure data movement (e.g., \texttt{view}/\texttt{cat}/\texttt{gather}) contributes no FP error.